 If that doesn’t help, contact Google or the retailer where you bought your Nexus device to see what can be done.
 If you’re lucky, you’ll get a replacement.

 If you start experiencing issues with battery life, and you might, know that it sometimes takes battery life a couple of days to settle in.
-If problems persist, you'll need to take action.
+If problems persist beyond two days, you'll need to take action.

-Up to this point we haven't run into any problems with connectivity.
+We haven't run into any problems with our device's connectivity.
 We've tested the Nexus 5X and its new Android 7.1.1 Nougat build with several ISPs, routers and Bluetooth devices.
 Our connections remain strong and fast.

 We haven't experienced any random reboots or lockups/freezes/crashes and we haven't seen any UI lag when navigating around the home screen, apps and folders.
 Animations and transitions are snappy and fluid.
-It's about the same as the January Android 7.1.1 build.
+It feels like the February version of Android 7.1.1.

-If you're feeling leery, track down a second or third opinion before installing it on your device.
+If you're feeling leery, track down a second or third opinion before installing the update on your device.